-Periodically, the pricing of medications will hit the news circuit, especially when there is outrage about the high price of life-saving drugs.
-In an ongoing desire to reduce the cost of medications, there are governmental agencies, such as Health and Human Services, that will increase the offering of discounts and rebates.
+Periodically, the pricing of medications will hit the news circuit, especially when there is the outrage about the high price of life-saving drugs.
+In an ongoing desire to reduce the cost of medications, governmental agencies, such as Health and Human Services, will increase the offering of discounts and rebates.
 While there have been efforts in the past using approaches that are market-focused, these efforts are expected to expand.
 One thing that will continue in 2021 is the examination of drug prices and continued scrutiny to identify impropriety.

 9. Digital Training

 From an operational perspective, one of the trends that will grow in 2021 is the use of digital training to ensure the proper and efficient use of technologies implemented.
 This is also for the purpose of achieving regulatory compliance.
-As is the case in any other industry, employees within pharmaceutical companies and pharmacies must have keen knowledge of regulations and be able to navigate the different systems that are implemented in a way that complies with regulations.
+As is the case in any other industry, employees within pharmaceutical companies and pharmacies must have a keen knowledge of regulations and be able to navigate the different systems that are implemented in a way that complies with regulations.
 There’s also the issue of knowledge building for the purpose of maintaining high productivity and overall efficiency.
 The use of digital platforms for training is also cost-effective because you can train personnel on-demand at any time of the day or week.

 10. Greater Focus on R&D Value

 There is an increased focus on the value of medications.
 As a result, pharmaceutical companies are more concerned than ever about ensuring research and development hits the intended target.
-There is an effort to achieve greater effectiveness and efficiency to meet the needs of patients, while also protecting the bottom line.
+There is an effort to achieve greater effectiveness and efficiency to meet the needs of patients while also protecting the bottom line.
 For instance, there is research designed to identify medications that can improve the experience and quality of life for patients in a way that’s more meaningful.
 This has required pharmaceutical companies to examine their research and development practices to ensure they are refined and focused.